 New York Federal Kidnapping Lawyer

 The charge of Kidnapping, in violation of 18 U.S.C. §1201, is extremely serious, carrying with it some of the most severe punishments available in federal courts, including mandatory life imprisonment and the death penalty.
 Even the charge of Attempted Kidnapping is punishable by up to 20 years imprisonment (18 U.S.C. § 1201(d)); if the victim of a kidnapping is under the age of 18 and the perpetrator over that age and not a close family member or legal custodian, the crime is punishable by a mandatory minimum sentence of 20 years in prison according to 18 U.S.C. § 1201(g).
 A defendant facing the catastrophic consequences of a conviction for this crime is fighting for his life and should retain a top New York federal kidnapping lawyer who has experience with this complex charge.
+Contact our firm to discuss your unique situation with a skilled criminal defense attorney.

 When May Someone Face Federal Charges for Kidnapping?